cpicanco/cpicanco.github.io/README.md

  - [Grunt Task Runner](http://gruntjs.com/);
  - for now, using [compressor.io](https://compressor.io/) manually for images;

-Finally, [AchievementGen](http://achievementgen.com/360/) was used to generate achievements images, some [Academicons](http://jpswalsh.github.io/academicons/) were used and some [highlight.js](https://highlightjs.org/) as well.
+Finally, some [Academicons](http://jpswalsh.github.io/academicons/) were used and some [highlight.js](https://highlightjs.org/) as well.

 Next steps are:
  - lag work for a completely auto Pagination system :P